-In my last two posts, I broached the subject of a coming-together of Laruelle, Deleuze, and Badiou in conjunction with the emerging universal mathematical language of quantum set theory.
-In this I realized a need for a logic of constant oscillation of thought, like a sheaf logic (see here), which contains two poles: the first being dialogical, and the second being synchronic.
-In this undifferentiated continuum lies the possibilities for a collective integration of our Fragments of knowledge into a Unitive whole, and other big words…
+We broached the subject of a coming-together of Laruelle, Deleuze, and Badiou in conjunction with the emerging universal mathematical language of quantum set theory.
+This conjunction entails a logic of constant oscillation of thought, like a sheaf logic (see here), which contains two poles: the first being roughly dialogical, and the second synchronic.
+In this undifferentiated continuum lies possibilities for a collective integration of our Fragments of knowledge into a more Unitive or Univalent whole.

-With the spirits of both Deleuze and Badiou firmly in mind, a certain formal multiplication of Laruelle took place, as dualysis quickly became trialysis, quadralysis, and so forth.
-This movement continued (with the help of Sloterdijk) until we had successfully moved across the medical field to arrive at paralysis (see here) as a new potential agency in the last instance.
-Thus, I argued that if one was skeptical of Laruelle because he looks like a dead-end, then one would do so rightfully.
-He is a dead-end, and necessarily so.
+With the spirits of both Deleuze and Badiou held in mind, a certain formal multiplication of Laruelle takes place, as dualysis quickly became trialysis, quadralysis, and so forth.
+This movement continued until we moved across the “med-” mediating field to arrive at paralysis (see here) as a new potential human agency in the last instance.
+If one was skeptical of Laruelle because he looks like a dead-end, then one would do so rightfully.
+He is a dead-end in “the One”.

-But this is the case only insofar as we think he looks that way.
-He sounds otherwise to me.
-Again, we must see with our ears and not our eyes in order to demonstrate, if it s possible, the sense in which is his thought is actually a closure.
-Could it be a closure to one direction, and on the contrary, an opening in another?
-I believe this to be the case with Laruelle.
+Yet, he sounds otherwise to me.
+We may see with our ears instead of our eyes in order to demonstrate, if possible, the real sense in which is his thought is actually a closure.
+Could it be a closure to one direction, and on the contrary, an opening in another which we have not looked?

 For what ends here is only the World as we know it, but do not be afraid of this apocalypse!
-It is the World of violence and suffering that we know so well that comes to an end as as we begin to enter into a certain paralysis which proves to be key to moving beyond the trope of the “foreigner” in favor of an absolute Self-overcoming.
+It is the World of violence which comes to an end as as we begin to pass through the “critical passage” that proves to be key in moving beyond the trope of the “foreigner” or “stranger”.
 I continued by suggesting that the “hermetic turn” is not a turn like any other; rather, it is a turn inward on our very act of turning-in-itself.

-For when one has no where left to turn, no longer phenomenological, nor linguistic, nor religious, nor even speculative, one is left with no choice but to turn in and meditate on their turning, on this particular turning as it unfolds.
-And this turn, to be sure, is a monstrous one.
-It is as though one leaves the comfortable sphere of locality and becomes globally inclined, seeing from as close to the place of the One which sees everything.
+For when one has no where left to turn, in a dead-end — no turns: neither phenomenological, nor linguistic, nor religious, nor even speculative — one is left with no choice but to turn inward and meditate on their previous turning, on this particular turning as it unfolds.
+It is as though one leaves the comfortable sphere of locality and becomes planetarily, globally, and then cosmically inclined, seeing from as close to the place of “the One” which sees everything.

-Here, the difficulty of managing multiple systems at once comes to light, and in this performance, to be paralyzed is to withdraw from the violence of the World at-present, and begin to generate a new World.
-Here, and only here, it is as though we are trying to see the effects of our turning before they even occur.
-Our vision is not one of the eye, but instead as we have demonstrated of the ear and of the mind’s eye.
+The difficulty of managing multiple complex systems or groups at once comes to light, and in this performance, to be paralyzed is to absolutely withdraw from the violence of the World at-present, and begin to generate a new one which is habitable.
+It is as though we are now trying to foresee the effects of our turning before they even occur.
+Our vision is not one of the eye, but instead as we have demonstrated of the ear and, perhaps, of the mind’s eye.

-This, it seems, marks a half-way point.
-The positive project of action against-the-World-for-the-World is still to burst forth as the Infinite within is to be released.
-While for the philosopher it is necessary to create concepts at-will; the non-philosopher is now charged with the impossible task of creating unitive concepts.
+This dead-end only marks a half-way point.
+The positive project of action against-the-World-for-the-World is still to burst forth as the actual Infinite within is to be released.
+While for the philosopher it is necessary to create concepts at-will; the non-philosopher is now charged with the impossible task of creating unitive non-concepts, or creating those orientations that create concepts.

-This dead-end is thus revealed to be particularly a useful one, insofar as we now have no option but to ascend vertically instead of horizontally.
+This dead-end is revealed as a particularly useful one, insofar as we now have no option but to ascend vertically instead of horizontally.

-From our present ego-centric stage, let us move with-and-beyond to a post-autonomous and post-dialectical mode of thoughtaction.
-With Laruelle, and with Deleuze to a degree, alongside Novalis of course, we have already recognized or otherwise captured a mere glimpse of the need to adopt a vision-in-One or let us say a “Unitive” approach in our thoughtaction.
+From our present ego-centric stage, let us move with-and-beyond to a more post-autonomous and post-dialectical mode of thoughtaction.
+With Laruelle, and with Deleuze to a degree, alongside Novalis, we have already recognized or otherwise captured a mere glimpse of the need to adopt a vision-in-One or let us say more accurately a Unitive approach in our thought and action.

 Dr. Susanne Cook-Greuter, in EGO DEVELOPMENT: NINE LEVELS OF INCREASING EMBRACE (see .pdf here), from whom the previous diagram was taken, writes the following of “Construct-awareness”: